-It’s estimated that 92% of older adults are managing at least one chronic condition and 77% are managing the complexities of two or more chronic conditions.8 Chronic conditions can make handling other health issues more difficult ,or make health, in general, more complex and, thus, more likely to be mismanaged.
+It’s estimated that 92% of older adults are managing at least one chronic condition and 77% are managing the complexities of two or more chronic conditions.8 Chronic conditions can make handling other health issues more difficult or make health, in general, more complex to manage.

 For example, what may seem like a straightforward routine, medication adherence, becomes a key and challenging aspect of managing health.
-A look at the numbers shows how increased age leads to juggling more medications.
-Eighty percent of people over 65 take at least two prescription drugs and over 50% take four or more.9
+A look at the numbers (see graphic) shows how increased age leads to juggling more medications.9

 I’ll Be There For You

 Due to changes in health, individually or as a couple, social well-being may change.
 Fewer opportunities to join friends and family may be available.
 Additionally, friends in the same age cohort managing their own health-related issues make maintaining connections a greater challenge.